jina-ai/jina/docs/concepts/executor/hot-reload.md

 INFO   Flow@1843 change in Executor configuration YAML /home/joan/jina/jina/exec.yml observed, restarting Executor deployment
 ```

-And after this, you can see the restarted Executor being served:
+And after this, you can see the reloaded Executor being served:

 ```python
 from jina import Client, DocumentArray